School Science Lessons

 Nostoc can fix only a small amount of nitrogen compared to fixation by legumes. but it is useful in paddy production of rice.

-Spirulina sp. is a mixture of Arthrospira platensis, (Spirulina platensis) + Arthrospira maxima (Spirulina maxima), edible nutritious algae used as a food and in health drinks.
+Spirulina is a mixture of Arthrospira platensis, (Spirulina platensis) + Arthrospira maxima (Spirulina maxima), edible nutritious algae used as a food and in health drinks.

 Spirulina maxima and Spirulina platensis, are nitrogen-fixing and live in leaf cavities of floating ferns, China, Family Phormidiaceae.

-Dried herb sold as spirulina powder.
+The dried herb is sold as spirulina powder.

 9.6 Lichens, Ascomycota